 That not yet sexualized between us.

 So the answer was You’re the only woman in my life.
+And together they tackled the documents.

 There is no writing that is not in love